stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   "AI slop" eats up efficiency gains, leaving every user and every organization relying on it worse off
+-   "AI slop" eats up efficiency gains, leaving every user and every organization relying on it worse off.

--   Individuals flee to frictionless artificial relationships, eroding societal cohesion on the micro level (partnership, family, community) further
+-   Individuals flee to frictionless artificial relationships, eroding societal cohesion on the micro level (partnership, family, community) further.

--   De-learning of unused (hence atrophying) skills is inevitable, and the temptation to use AI tools as a replacement rather than an augmentation of own thinking and judgment becomes irresistible
+-   De-learning of unused (hence atrophying) skills is inevitable, and the temptation to use AI tools as a replacement rather than an augmentation of own thinking and judgment becomes irresistible.

--   The gap between those augmenting their own skills through proper use of AI and those using it for their own detriment will widen dramatically
+-   The gap between those augmenting their own skills through proper use of AI and those using it for their own detriment will widen dramatically.

 ### Challenging the assumption